French studies 1 (intermediate)

 The study materials are carefully structured and graded, and provide ample opportunities to practise the language in realistic contexts.

 This module will develop your proficiency in French to a level equivalent to B1 level of the Council of Europe’s Common European Framework of Reference for languages.
-The Chartered Institute of Marketing recognises this module under their Continuing Professional Development (CPD) programme.

 Three books and a dedicated website with additional online activities.
 As a registered language student you will have access to online forums on the module website where you can communicate with fellow students and tutors.